Click Here to WhatsApp Us for Business Inquiries.

 LMRA inspectors may visit your virtual office to confirm the physical office space exists, verify your company nameplate, check employer registration with business centre staff, and investigate complaints.
 The business centre staff greet inspectors, verify your company registration, show your office space, and provide your contact information.

 Yes.
 LMRA and NPRA accept virtual office addresses for investor visa applications.
 Virtual offices receive the same treatment as physical offices for visa processing.
 A 12-month office lease duration is recommended for smooth processing.
+See the investor visa cost breakdown for full fee details.

 | Requirement | Virtual Office Compatibility |